ainnesgold/kbay_halos_2024/README.md

 # kbay_halos_2024

 #This repo contains all the data and code needed to reproduce figures and analyses for the manuscript titled "Herbivory and temperature mediate coral reef halo dynamics".
+This study explores how herbivore biomass, temperature, and nutrients contribute to fluctuations in halo presence and size.
+We conducted a field study using artificial reefs, and used a consumer-resource model to simulate these effects as well.

 #Data:
 #All collected field data are in csv files in the data folder.
 2022_noaa surveys is the NOAA buoy temperature data used for the two months of data lost by our loggers, fish surveys.csv is our fish survey data, three halo_data.csv files contain the halo measurements, length-weight.csv contains the length-weight relationships we used to convert abundance and length to biomass, nutrients_combined.csv is our collected nutrient data, and Temp_combined2.csv is our collected temperature data.